sourcegraph/sourcegraph-public-snapshot/doc/admin/install/managed.md

 # Managed Sourcegraph instances

-The Sourcegraph team can host and manage a Sourcegraph instance for your on our Google Cloud infrastructure at e.g. https://example.sourcegraph.com.
+The Sourcegraph team can host and manage a Sourcegraph instance for you on our Google Cloud infrastructure at e.g. https://example.sourcegraph.com.

 If you are interested in this service, please [contact us](https://about.sourcegraph.com/contact/sales) to start a trial or discuss [pricing](https://about.sourcegraph.com/pricing) and requirements.